markrogoyski/math-php/README.md

 Unit Tests
 ----------

 Beyond 100% code coverage!

-Testing each individual function directly with numerous data inputs to achieve 100% test coverage is only the starting point of thorough testing.
+Math PHP has thousands of unit tests testing individual functions directly with numerous data inputs to achieve 100% test coverage.
-Math PHP unit tests also tests mathematical axioms which indirectly test the same functions in multiple different ways ensuring that those math properties all work out according to the axioms.
+Math PHP unit tests also test mathematical axioms which indirectly test the same functions in multiple different ways ensuring that those math properties all work out according to the axioms.

 ```bash
 $ cd tests